andretms/quickstarts-test/articles/active-directory/develop/quickstarts/active-directory-aspnetwebapp.md

 ### OWIN Startup Class

-The OWIN middleware uses a *startup class* that is executed when the hosting process initializes.
+The OWIN middleware uses a *startup class* that is executed when the hosting process initializes (in the case of this quickstart, the *startup.cs* file located in root folder).
 The following code shows the parameter used by this quickstart:
-The OWIN middleware uses a *startup class* that is executed when the hosting process initializes (in the case of this sample, the *startup.cs* file located in root folder).
-Below shows the parameter used by this quickstart:

 ```csharp
 public void Configuration(IAppBuilder app)